 BCE), Indra (circa 750 BCE), Buddha (circa 600 BCE), Mithra (circa 500 BCE), Quirrnus

-(circa 550 BCE), Attis (circa 200 BCE), Adonis (born in Bethlehem many centuries before
+(circa 550 BCE), Attis (circa 200 BCE), and Adonis (born in Bethlehem many centuries before

-translation of Isaiah.
-The translation from the original Hebrew was an error: it substituted "virgin"
+translation of the book of Isaiah.
+That translation from the original Hebrew was an error: it substituted "virgin"

 for "young woman."
-Matthew and Luke probably felt compelled to go along
+The authors of the Gospels of Matthew and Luke probably felt compelled to go along

-with the expectation that Jesus' mother was a virgin.
+with the expectation that Jesus' mother was a virgin when Jesus was conceived.

 to the King of the Jews appears to have been freely adapted from the story of Mithra's birth.
 He